LondonCanoeClub/londoncanoeclub.github.io/pages/learn-to-paddle.md

 sidebar_sort_order : 50
 ---

+Information to come about 2024 paddling skills sessions and coaching- please check back for updates!

+{% if false %}
 ## Basic Kayaking Skills Sessions
 Looking for some pointers for your first time kayaking, or ready to take your paddling to the next level?
 Join our kayaking instructor for a small